 I realized in seminary that much of how I was getting trained was not necessarily preparing me for this new situation.
 And yet, there are so many implications for theology, worship, ethics and spirituality that need to be explored as a result of these changes.
 It is my hope that, in response to this new reality, my work can be part of an effort to integrate theological reflection and education with discipleship and the Church’s engagement with the world.

-My wife Whitney and I have a baby boy named Liam.
+I have a son named Liam, born October of 2016.
 I’m an enneagram nerd, a wannabe musician and fluent Spanish-speaker, and my favorite hobby while living in South Carolina was paddle surfing.
-In Waco, it will probably be more disc golf and trail running.
+Now that I’m in Waco, I’m continuing to work on my disc golf game and discover new running trails in Cameron Park.
 You can reach me by email at firstname.lastname@example.org or follow me on twitter at @bwalkeriii.